michalschott/kubebootstrapper/README.md

 Simple control-loop style application which will fetch manifests from [S3-compatible place, alpha/beta/stable channel], and based on the user-configuration apply part of them.

+# http

+HTTP server to store and distribute manifest data.

 # dev

 Requirements: `kind create cluster`